naytev/naytev-blog/_posts/2016-4-13-buzzfeed-networks.md

 3. Large & Engaged Audience
 4. Nimble Tech Able to Operate in Rapidly Shifting Media Landscape

-In a single sentence, BuzzFeed is a cohesive content creation and curation machine, paired with a tech stack capable of delivering content to and engaging a large audience across a fragmented, multi-channel media landscape.
+In a single sentence, BuzzFeed is a cohesive content creation and curation machine, paired with a tech stack capable of delivering content to a fragmented and evolving media landscape.

 Put more simply, BuzzFeed is the first winning example of what a successful media company looks like in life after websites.